second-ed/polars-pipe/README.md

 ## `nest_df_cols`
 Nest given columns into a struct column.
-If no nest_cols is provided, exits early returning the given lf.
+If no nest_cols is provided, exits early returning the given lazyframe.
 Expects a dict of `{"struct_col_name": ["col_a", "col_b", "col_c"]}`.

 ## `drop_df_cols`
-Drop the given columns from the lf.
+Drop the given columns from the lazyframe.
-If no drop_cols are provided, exits early returning the given lf.
+If no drop_cols are provided, exits early returning the given lazyframe.
 Expects a list of `["col_to_drop_a", "col_to_drop_b"]`

 ## `pipe_custom_transformations`
-Apply custom transformations to the lf.
+Apply custom transformations to the lazyframe.
-If no custom_transformation_map is provided, exits early returning the given lf.
+If no custom_transformation_map is provided, exits early returning the given lazyframe.
 Must be given a dict of functions that meet this protocol: `dict[str, Callable[[pl.LazyFrame, Any], pl.LazyFrame]]`.
 `custom_transformation_map` is expected as
 ```